-Are you thinking about homeschooling this year?
+Are you thinking trying home preschool?
 Does the thought of homeschooling completely overwhelm you?
 You are not alone!
-One of the most asked questions is about creating a homeschool schedule.
-I’ve done home preschool with my three boys, so I hope my tips on setting up a home preschool schedule will give you some ideas!
+One of the most asked questions I get is about creating a homeschool schedule.
+I’ve completed home preschool with my three boys, so I hope my tips on setting up a home preschool schedule will give you some ideas!

 Why Routines are Helpful